 5) Understand your own cultural identity, and its consequences.
 Rigorously examine your cultural behavior patterns, especially when it comes to classroom management and discipline.
 Be yourself with your students – honest, caring, and human.

-The National Equity Project provides a range of services to districts and schools aiming to be more culturally responsive.
-Learn more here.
+The National Equity Project provides a range of services and professional development opportunities to educators and other leaders aiming to be more culturally responsive.
+Visit http://nationalequityproject.org/events to learn more.

 “All instruction is culturally responsive.
 The question is: to which culture is it currently oriented?” - Gloria Ladson-Billings